Ever want to look like Captain America, Hulk, or the Flash? Well, with Kinobody’s “Superhero Bulking” Program, you can attempt to do just that.

 If you are, however, really after just increasing your upper body size (mainly chest, shoulders, and arms), this program may be for you.

-If you’re a beginner lifter with less than two years of strength training experience), then I recommend starting with the Fitbod app (click to get 3 free workouts).
+If you’re a beginner lifter with less than two years of strength training experience), then I recommend starting with the Fitbod app (click to try free workouts).
 The app takes into consideration several data points that learn how you should be progressing based on your logged training history.

 LACKS TRAINING VOLUME AND PROGRESSIONS FOR THOSE LOOKING TO REALLY PUSH MUSCLE GROWTH

 Kinobody’s Superhero Bulking Program has you training three days a week, with each muscle group being trained once per week (with the exception of the “specialization” muscle group per each phase, which is trained twice per week).

 While the training frequency may suffice for beginner lifters looking to maximize muscle growth, the overall amount of training volume (sets per week) per muscle group is unbalanced and towards the lower end of most people minimal effective volumes – maximum recoverable volume ranges (12-18 total sets on average).

 Throughout the Kinobody Superhero Bulking Program, Kinobody supplies you with a few training programs that can span over 8 months if done consecutively (Phase, 1-2-3, and a Bonus 4th Phase, each 8 weeks in length).

 At no point in this stage does any of the training volumes per muscle group break the minimum acceptable volumes, with most muscles (besides shoulders and chest), being trained only 4-8 sets per week (well below the maintenance volumes of 8-10 total sets per week).